-Languages › French Passé composé: French Compound Past Tense The most common French past tense Share Flipboard Email Print Hero Images / Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated January 31, 2019 The passé composé is the most common French past tense, often used in conjunction with the imperfect.
-It is extremely important to understand the distinctions between the passé composé and imperfect in order to use them correctly and thus express past events accurately.
+Languages › French Passé composé: French Compound Past Tense The most common French past tense Share Flipboard Email Print Hero Images / Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated October 06, 2019 The passé composé is the most common French past tense, often used in conjunction with the imperfect.
+It is extremely important to understand the distinctions between past tenses in order to use them correctly and thus express past events accurately.
 Before you can compare them, however, be sure that you understand each tense individually, as this will make it a lot easier to figure out how they work together.
 Generally speaking, the imperfect describes past situations, while the passé composé narrates specific events.
 The passé composé can express any of the examples below, which range from completed actions in the past to actions repeated multiple times in the past, and even a series of actions completed in the past.
-An Action Completed in the Past Some actions are started and completed in the past, as these examples show.
-As-tu étudié ce weekend ?: "Did you study this weekend?Ils ont déjà mangé. > They have already eaten.
-An Action Repeated a Number of Times in the Past At other times, an action might be repeated multiple times in the past.
-Oui, j'ai mangé cinq fois hier. > Yes, I did eat five times yesterday.Nous avons visité Paris plusieurs fois. > We've visited Paris several times.
-A Series of Actions Completed in the Past You can also express a series of actions fully completed in the past with the passé composé.
-Quand je suis arrivé, j'ai vu les fleurs. > When I arrived, I saw the flowers.Samedi, il a vu sa mère, a parlé au médicin et a trouvé un chat. > Saturday he saw his mother, talked to the doctor, and found a cat.
-Tips for Using "Passé Composé" The passé composé has three possible English equivalents.
+Completed Actions Some actions are started and completed in the past, as these examples show.
+As-tu étudié ce weekend ?: "Did you study this weekend?"Ils ont déjà mangé: "they have already eaten" Previous Repetitive Actions At other times, an action might be repeated multiple times in the past.
+Oui, j'ai mangé cinq fois hier: "Yes, I did eat five times yesterday"Nous avons visité Paris plusieurs fois: "we've visited Paris several times" Completed Series of Actions You can also express a series of actions fully completed in the past with the passé composé.
+Quand je suis arrivé, j'ai vu les fleurs: "When I arrived, I saw the flowers"Samedi, il a vu sa mère, a parlé au médecin et a trouvé un chat: "Saturday, he saw his mother, talked to the doctor, and found a cat" Tips for Using Passé Composé The passé composé has three possible English equivalents.
 For example, j'ai dansé can mean: I danced (simple past)I have danced (present perfect)I did dance (past emphatic) The passé composé is a compound conjugation, which means it has two parts: present tense of the auxiliary verb (either avoir or être)past participle of the main verb Like all compound conjugations, the passé composé may be subject to grammatical agreement: When the auxiliary verb is être, the past participle must agree with the subjectWhen the auxiliary verb is avoir, the past participle may have to agree with its direct object.
 French "Passé Composé" Conjugations As noted, in French, the passé composé is made up of two parts.
 As the tables shows, the first part is the present tense of the verb avoir or être.
 The second part is called the participe passé (past participle).
-Students of French should try to avoid the error of mixing up verbs which take être and avoir in the past tense because "it can lead to some awkward moments in a conversation."
+Students of French should try to avoid the error of mixing up verbs which take avoir and être as an auxiliary verb in the past tense because "it can lead to some awkward moments in a conversation."
 Learning the conjugations in the table should be helpful in that regard.
-AIMER (auxiliary verb is avoir) j' ai aimé nous avons aimé tu as aimé vous avez aimé il,elle a aimé ils,elles ont aimé DEVENIR (être verb) je suis devenu(e) nous sommes devenu(e)s tu es devenu(e) vous êtes devenu(e)(s) il est devenu ils sont devenus elle est devenue elles sont devenues SE LAVER (pronominal verb) je me suis lavé(e) nous nous sommes lavé(e)s tu t'es lavé(e) vous vous êtes lavé(e)(s) il s'est lavé ils se sont lavés elle s'est lavée elles se sont lavées Continue Reading A Lesson in French Compound Tenses and Moods 'Passé Anterieur' (Anterior Past): An Important French Literary Tense French Past Perfect Conjugations Made Easy Learn How to Use the French Future Perfect How Do You Express the Recent Past in French?
-Understanding the French Past Infinitive How to Use the French Past Subjunctive French Pluperfect or Past Subjunctive Tense How Do You to Conjugate the French Verb "Rentrer" (to Return)?
-How to Conjugate in the French Past Imperative Introduction to the French Perfect Participle French Verbs That Take 'Être' as Their Auxiliary Verb Learn the Difference Between Two Main French Past Tenses How Do You Conjugate the French Verb "Penser" (to Think)?
-Is the French Past Conditional Conditional Perfect?
-There's No "Disputing" the Conjugations of "Disputer"
+Aimer (avoir verb) j' ai aimé nous avons aimé tu as aimé vous avez aimé ilelle a aimé ilselles ont aimé Devenir (être verb) je suis devenu(e) nous sommes devenu(e)s tu es devenu(e) vous êtes devenu(e)(s) il est devenu ils sont devenus elle est devenue elles sont devenues Se Laver (pronominal verb) je me suis lavé(e) nous nous sommes lavé(e)s tu t'es lavé(e) vous vous êtes lavé(e)(s) il s'est lavé ils se sont lavés elle s'est lavée elles se sont lavées Continue Reading How to Use the French Past Subjunctive 'Passé Anterieur' (Anterior Past): An Important French Literary Tense How Is "Détruire" (to Destroy) Conjugated in French?
+Learn How to Use the French Future Perfect Learn the Verb Conjugations for "Poser" (to Put) How Do You Conjugate "Fuir" (to Flee) in French?
+Learn How to Say "I Broke" in French Using "Rompre" Does "Causer" Mean "to Cause" or "to Chat" in French?
+There's No "Disputing" the Conjugations of "Disputer" How Does the Past Tense Work in French?
+How Is "Demander" Conjugated, You "Ask"?
+Learn How to Conjugate "Obéir" (to Obey) in French Learning to Conjugate the French "Aider" Can Be Very "Helpful" Learn to Conjugate the French Verb "Tuer" (to Kill) Learn to Conjugate "Répondre" (to Answer) in French Don't "Conclude" Your French Studies Without Conjugating "Conclure"